largesingapour/vector-documentation/vector-bot-telegram/commands.md

 # 📋 Commands

-Complete reference for all Vector AI Telegram bot commands.
+Complete reference for all Vector GPT Telegram bot commands.
 Commands are organized by category with examples and usage notes.

 ## 🚀 **Essential Commands**